Shakeb100/MajorMatch/README.md

 Download the code from GitHub, and open the terminal in the folder directory, being "MajorMatch"

 Before running the code, please run the command "npm install next" (installs crucial modules needed by next.js to run the code)

-After that start running the commands above, starting with "npm run dev"
+After that start the code by running "npm run dev", this will give you an HTTP link to a website hosted on your machine, being "http://localhost:3000".
+This is where the website pages will be shown.

-Download and login to Oracle VM at https://www.virtualbox.org/ Use this link to a Mega Drive to install VM hosting Database: https://mega.nz/file/AnUlzBJQ#Gl8baso__f55M1wsVFeG3mc4vHQ1XXkxTCs_EBSbHBc
+Download and login to Oracle VM at https://www.virtualbox.org/ Use this link to a Mega Drive to install the VM hosting Database: https://mega.nz/file/AnUlzBJQ#Gl8baso__f55M1wsVFeG3mc4vHQ1XXkxTCs_EBSbHBc

 Login Credentials: